kdheepak/blog/content/31-math-puzzles-with-analytical-solutions.md

 ---
-title: The two egg 100 storey building puzzle
+title: The egg tower puzzle
 category: blog
 date: 2020-05-31T20:29:26-06:00
 tags: math, puzzle, julia
 keywords: math, puzzle, julia
-summary: This is a mathematical analytical solution to the two egg 100 storey building problem
+summary: This is a mathematical analytical solution to the two egg 100 storey tower problem
 status: draft
 ---

 Here is a fun puzzle:

-> You are given two eggs, and access to a 100-storey building.
+> You are given two eggs, and access to a 100-storey tower.
 Both eggs are identical.
 The aim is to find out the highest floor from which an egg will not break when dropped out of a window from that floor.
 If an egg is dropped and does not break, it is undamaged and can be dropped again.
 However, once an egg is broken, that’s it for that egg.
 >
 > If an egg breaks when dropped from a floor, then it would also have broken from any floor above that.
 If an egg survives a fall, then it will survive any fall shorter than that.
 >